What is a Control Framework?

 A control framework is a structured collection of security controls, guidelines, and best practices that organizations use to design, implement, and evaluate their information security programs.
 Control frameworks provide a systematic approach to managing security risks by defining what controls should exist and how they should be organized.

-Why control frameworks matter
+Why do control frameworks matter?

 Without a framework, security programs tend to develop organically — addressing risks as they arise without a cohesive structure.
 This leads to gaps in coverage, duplicated efforts, and difficulty demonstrating security posture to stakeholders.
 Control frameworks provide: